somagnetic/site/_posts/case-study/2018-01-13-clinically-media.md

 - Currently, Clinically Media is working on positioning their brand in order to be running alongside their competition rather than behind it.
 - Their current challenge is showcasing their brand as the right choice to Medical directors or VPs of clinical operations who deal with federal regulations, vast marketplace competition, and medical related information and products most of the day.
 opportunities: Where the opportunity lies is within the design itself.
 We need something that both blended in, but drew enough attention from the mainstream design aesthetic that fills most of the intended market's intake of information.
 We sought out to fulfill that need for something different, but within the space.
+outcome:
-outcome: The end result became a clever mix of both industries, clinical trials and marketing with small hidden elements tying the initals back into the icons.
+- The end result became a clever mix of both industries, clinical trials and marketing with small hidden elements tying the initals back into the icons.
 This design has been vetted up against those of the industry leaders and allows the logo to remain a prominent choice within the industry, along with tying their expertise within the familiar ecosystem of rivaling brands.
+- The final mark remains distinctive down to its most recognizable elements.
+With consideration to various mediums that the logo design will be applied to, as the display size reduces in size, the detail of the logo reduces until the most distinctive parts remain.
+- The logo starts as the full mark, a rectangular outline, the logotype 'Clinically Media', and the bar graph remain as the full lockup.
+The secondary mark of the outine, the initial 'C' and the bar graph, all down to the outer line and bar graph which doubles as the initials 'C' and 'M'.
+svg_logo:
-svg_logo: /clinically-media/cm-logo.svg
+- /clinically-media/cm-logo.svg
+- /clinically-media/cm-logo-5.svg
+- /clinically-media/cm-logo-6.svg
 index_image: /clinically-media/large-waiting-room.png
 image_path: /assets/img/case-study/clinically-media/
 study_images: